PopicLab/svrecon/README.md

   rebuilt automatically when the source FASTA changes.
 - Dot plots use wotplot, which accepts only `A`/`C`/`G`/`T`; a query containing `N` is skipped unless `--plot-substitute-bases` is given.
-- Dispersed events (dDUP, nrTRA, rTRA, and their inverted variants) are not currently supported -- specifically, a call's records' [start, stop) intervals must be contiguous and non-overlapping, and every TARGET must land on one of those intervals' boundaries; otherwise svrecon raises.